TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 The Covigator pipeline processes SARS-CoV-2 FASTQ or FASTA files into annotated and normalized analysis ready VCF files.
 The pipeline is implemented in the Nextflow framework (Di Tommaso, 2017).

+**Possible inputs**

+- FASTQ files, either one FASTQ file for single end or two FASTQ files for paired end

+or

+- FASTA file with an assembly (ie: a single DNA sequence)

+**Outputs**

+- Multiple VCF files from different variant callers when FASTQ files are provided

+or

+- A single VCF file from the global alignment of the assembly agains the reference genome

+**Pipeline details**

 When FASTQ files are provided the pipeline includes the following steps:
 - **Trimming**. `fastp` is used to trim reads with default values.
 This step also includes QC filtering.
 - **Alignment**. `BWA mem` is used for the alignment of single or paired end samples.